zhangmx1997/zhangmx1997.github.io/_pages/about.md

 ## <font color="#4974a5">About Me</font>

 I am currently a tenure-track research professor at the [School of Cyber Science and Technology](https://icsr.zju.edu.cn) in [Zhejiang University](https://www.zju.edu.cn).
-My research interests include **web security** and **software security**.
-Recently, I have been focusing on 1) investigating security threats on the web and other related applications, e.g., WebView-based mobile apps, and 2) AI-facilitated program analysis and its reliability.
+My research interests include **web security** (e.g., program analysis for scripting languages, abnormal script detection, etc.) and **software security** (e.g., compliance analysis, vulnerability detection, etc.).

 I received my Ph.D. degree from the Chinese University of Hong Kong in 2022, where I was fortunate to be supervised by [Prof. Wei Meng](https://www.cse.cuhk.edu.hk/~wei).
 Prior to CUHK, I received my B.Eng in Computer Science and Technology from Wuhan University (Hongyi Talent Class) in 2018.